caverage/pongwall_controller/README.md

 *Control Modifier:* The byte immediately following the Control Byte is known as the Control Modifier.
 A Control Modifier MUST be preceded by a Control Byte.

-*Control Code:* A Control Byte followed by a Control Modifier is refered to as a Control Code.
-Control Codes are refered to by the Control Modifier.
+*Control Code:* A Control Byte followed by a Control Modifier is referred to as a Control Code.
+Control Codes are referred to by the Control Modifier.
 E.G. the Control Code `0xAA` is `0x10 0xAA`.

 *Start Marker:* Packets MUST begin with the Control Code `0x01`, known as the Start Marker.